 Is It Safe to Travel to Botswana in 2026?

 Botswana is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Botswana due to crime.
-Crimes of opportunity, primarily the theft of money and personal property, are common in Botswana.
+Petty crime and crimes of opportunity, primarily the theft of money and personal property, are common in Botswana.
+Potentially violent crimes are also common, including home invasions, break-ins, muggings, and 'smash and grabs' from vehicles.

 Key concerns cited in the advisory: